sp9wpn/freq_cycler/aprs_cycles_howto.md

 9. Restart freq_cycler.py with extra `-aprsscan` argument.

-10. For normal operation, incorporate changes above to your startup script.
+10. For normal operation, incorporate actions and changes from steps 3, 4, 6, 7, 9 above into your startup script.